jbhuang0604/CF2/Readme.txt

 or using the link if you are in China http://pan.baidu.com/s/1kU1Me5T

-Note that this mat file is compatile with the MatConvNet 1beta10, if you download that from http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat, please pay attention to the compatibility.
+Note that this mat file is compatile with the MatConvNet-1beta10 used in this work, if you download the mat file from http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat, please pay attention to the version compatibility.

 2. Include the path of matconvnet/matlab